Broadcasting on Public Television beginning April 2021. DVD and digital Coming soon. Estimated availability date is Q4 2021.

 The Holocaust Education Film Foundation was formed to preserve first-person narratives of Holocaust Survivors through documentaries.

-Beginning with “To Auschwitz and Back – The Joe Engel Story,” which was followed by “Surviving Birkenau – The Dr. Susan Spatz Story” and the soon to be released “From the Holocaust to Hollywood – The Robert Clary Story”, our work has provided an outlet to preserve history.
-Our hope is that future generations may learn from these stories and heed the warning of those who experienced the worst of humanity; attempting to keep history from repeating itself.
+Beginning with “To Auschwitz and Back – The Joe Engel Story,” which was followed by “Surviving Birkenau – The Dr. Susan Spatz Story” and “From the Holocaust to Hollywood – The Robert Clary Story”, the Foundation’s work has provided an outlet to preserve history.
+The hope is that future generations may learn from these stories and heed the warning of those who experienced the worst of humanity; attempting to keep history from repeating itself.

 The foundation’s newest production features 93-year-old Dr. Edith Eva Eger, who is possibly the most famous living Holocaust Survivor due in large part to her bestselling books, appearances on talk shows, and her still thriving Psychology practice, specializing in Trauma and PTSD.

 Born in 1927 in Kosice, Slovakia, where she lived with her parents and two older sisters, Magda and Klara, Edith Eger lived a typical Jewish life.
 The family eventually moved to Budapest, Hungary where in 1944 Nazis put them on a cattle car to Auschwitz as part of the Final Solution.
 Klara, a violin prodigy who “didn’t look Jewish” was hidden by her music professor and continued to perform during the war.